chhsdata/opendatahandbook/6_glossary.md

 A shapefile is a digital vector (non-topological) storage format for storing geometric location and associated attribute information and is widely used in GIS software.
 It stores map (geographic) features and attribute data as a collection of files having the same prefix and the following file extensions:

-- ..shp - the file that stores the feature geometry.
+- .shp - the file that stores the feature geometry.
 Required.
-- ..shx - the file that stores the index of the feature geometry.
+- .shx - the file that stores the index of the feature geometry.
 Required.
-- ..dbf - the dBASE file that stores the attribute information of features.
+- .dbf - the dBASE file that stores the attribute information of features.
 Required.
-- ..sbn and .sbx - the files that store the spatial index of the features.
+- .sbn and .sbx - the files that store the spatial index of the features.
 Optional.
-- ..fbn and .fbx - the files that store the spatial index of the features for shapefiles that are read-only.
+- .fbn and .fbx - the files that store the spatial index of the features for shapefiles that are read-only.
 Optional.
-- ..ain and .aih - the files that store the attribute index of the active fields in a table or a theme's attribute table.
+- .ain and .aih - the files that store the attribute index of the active fields in a table or a theme's attribute table.
 Optional.
-- ..prj - the file that stores the coordinate system information.
+- .prj - the file that stores the coordinate system information.
 Optional.
-- ..xml - metadata for using shapefiles on the Internet.
+- .xml - metadata for using shapefiles on the Internet.
 Optional.

 Since a shapefile is non-topological it does not maintain spatial relationship information such as connectivity, adjacency, and area definition.
 This makes the format simpler but less capable when performing complex spatial analysis.

-**Small Cell Size**
+###Small Cell Size

 In the context of aggregated data, an aggregate number that carries a risk of re-identification due to the collection of personally identifiable information in small geographic and/or temporal units, resulting in very low counts in health or demographic data.
 For example, an aggregate count of 2 preterm births among Asian mothers in a small population has effectively revealed those individuals if they are the only two Asian women in the population.
 There is no universal standard as to what number constitutes a small cell size.